10 Gigabit Ethernet: WAN PHY (10GBASE-W)

 At the time that the 10 Gigabit Ethernet standard was developed, interest in 10GbE as a wide area network (WAN) transport led to the introduction of a WAN PHY for 10GbE.
-The WAN PHY was designed to interoperate with OC-192/STM-64 SDH/SONET equipment using a light-weight SDH/SONET frame running at 9.953 Gbit/s.
-The WAN PHY operates at a slightly slower data-rate than the local area network (LAN) PHY.
+The WAN PHY was designed to interoperate with OC-192/STM-64 SDH/SONET equipment using a lightweight SDH/SONET frame running at 9.953 Gbit/s.
+The WAN PHY operates at a slightly slower data rate than the local area network (LAN) PHY.
 The WAN PHY can drive maximum link distances up to 80 km depending on the fiber standard employed.

 The WAN PHY uses the same 10GBASE-S, 10GBASE-L and 10GBASE-E optical PMDs as the LAN PHYs and is designated as 10GBASE-SW, 10GBASE-LW or 10GBASE-EW.
 Its 64b/66b PCS is defined in IEEE 802.3 clause 49 and its PMD sublayers in clause 52.
-It also uses a WAN interface sublayer (WIS) defined in clause 50 which adds extra encapsulation to format the frame data to be compatible with SONET STS-192c.
+It also uses a WAN interface sublayer (WIS) defined in clause 50, which adds extra encapsulation to format the frame data to be compatible with SONET STS-192c.